-- How items are listed in Buffers and Definitions views. - Whether a list of buffers is displayed in the Text view. - Whether the Editor toolbar is displayed.
+- How items are listed in Buffers and Definitions views. - Whether a list of buffers is displayed in the Text view. - Whether line numbers are displayed in the Text view. - Whether the Editor toolbar is displayed.

 These editor-specific options are described in 12.7.2 Controlling options specific to the Editor.